Alatornio

 Alatornio (Nedertorneå) is a former municipality in the province of Lapland, Finland.
 It was annexed with Tornio in 1973.
-The 1970, Alatornio had a population of 8,575 people.
+In 1970, Alatornio had a population of 8,575 people.

 Alatornio Church was built in 1797 in the neoclassical style, replacing older buildings which have existed since at least the 14th century.
 Remnants of a medieval church built in the 15th century can be seen opposite the main entrance today.
 The church is protected as part of a UNESCO World Heritage Site.